VBAndCs/sVB-Small-Visual-Basic/Readme.md

 - Form designer Features:
 - SB Code Enhancements:
 - Create a code library with sVB!
-- Create an external library:
+- Create an external library for sVB:
+- Write and run unit tests in sVB:

 # Small Visual Basic (sVB):
 sVB is an evolved version of Microsoft Small Basic with a small WinForms library and a graphics form designer.